gnortt/gen-wireguard/README.md

 # gen-wireguard

-Simple hub-and-spoke wireguard key and configuration generator.
-Quickly generate the required config files for one or more clients.
+Simple hub-and-spoke wireguard configuration generator.
+Quickly generate the required keys and configuration files for one or more clients in a traditional server-client VPN setup.

 # Requirements